Parameters by theme

 Parameters Compatible paths Values Description

-term entity-names “string” This parameter is used for finding autocomplete objects that contain the specified value.
+term entity-names “string” Find autocomplete objects that contain the specified value.

 entity-types

-type_id entity-names “string” It’s possible to filter by entity type as in the ui which is useful for ambiguous entities e.g. when looking for Amazon the company filtering by the organization entity type
+type_id entity-names “string” Filter by entity type - for entity disambiguation, when looking for Amazon the company filtering by the organization entity type

 name_term sources “string” Searching the source autocomplete by source name.

-domain_term sources “string domain” Use this parameter to search the source autocomplete by source domain
+domain_term sources “string domain” Search for source by source domain

-limit entity-names INT64 Similar to the ‘per_page’ parameter in existing endpoint.
-Limits number of results returned from a request.
+limit entity-names INT64 Limits the number of results returned from a request.
 If not specified it defaults to 25.

 sources